Amber Heard Sues Depp Ally For Defamation

 Amber Heard is not one to let attacks on her character pass lightly.
-After The Wrap published a wildly accusatory defence by US stand-up comedian Doug Stanhope, Heard is taking a stand.
+After The Wrap published a wildly accusatory defense by comedian Doug Stanhope, Heard is taking a stand.

 The actress filed suit against Stanhope, accusing him of defamation in response to his op-ed, according to People.